 \section{Comparisons between aSSM, TPWL and Koopman static pregain for the Pacman track}

-In Fig. \ref{fig:pacman_appendix}, we plot comparisons of the $5$D aSSM-reduced model with the linear methods for closed-loop control of the Pacman track.
+In Fig. \ref{fig:pacman_appendix}, we plot comparisons of the $5$D aSSM-reduced model with linear methods for closed-loop control of the Pacman track.

 We find again that our $5$D aSSM-reduced model has the lowest ISE.
-This is also the only model to be able to lift the trunk to the right height in the $z_{ee}$ direction.
+This is also the only model capable of lifting the trunk to the right height in the $z_{ee}$ direction.
 The TPWL method struggles to locate the control inputs that will lift up the trunk.
 This is because the piecewise linear models have been constructed for inputs that do not correspond to the regions explored by the Pacman.
-The Koopman pregain approach is again able to trace out the target track.
-However, due to the static assumptions that the model entails, it is unable to make the fast jump from the origin to the start of the Pacman track.
+The Koopman pregain approach is again able to trace the target track.
+However, because of the static assumptions that the model entails, it is unable to make the fast jump from the origin to the start of the Pacman track.